Captain Nemo (song)

 "Captain Nemo" is the debut single by Swedish band Dive (Chris Lancelot and Erik Holmberg), released in 1990.
-The song is named after the legendary character Captain Nemo from the novel 20,000 Leagues Under the Sea.
+The song is named after the legendary character Captain Nemo from the 1870 Jules Verne novel Twenty Thousand Leagues Under the Seas.

 Sarah Brightman version

-"Captain Nemo" is the first single from British soprano Sarah Brightman's album, Dive.
+"Captain Nemo" is the first single from British soprano Sarah Brightman's 1993 album, Dive.
 A music video was made for the song.

 Critical reception

 Music & Media commented in their review, "Mostly she's featured in Andrew Lloyd Webber-composed musicals; now you have to judge her on her own merits.
 At least as interesting as Kate Bush and Tori Amos."